Part Two: Efficient Ways to Boost Quality of Experience

 However, there is even greater value in using these recommendations proactively.
-Most people won’t call their ISP when their service is a little patchy.
-An ISP that knows that their subscriber is having a poor experience can proactively reach out and try to mediate and improve the experience, reducing the risk of churn.
+Most people won’t call their CSP when their service is a little patchy.
+A CSP that knows that their subscriber is having a poor experience can proactively reach out and try to mediate and improve the experience, reducing the risk of churn.

 Finally, we also use prioritization to auto-mitigate QoE challenges.
 ISPs and their subscribers can define a list of priorities, deciding that gaming is more important than web conferencing which is more important than streaming video, for example.
 With flexible prioritization, during evening hours gaming can be given top priority, while between 10.00am and 17.00pm Monday-Friday, conferencing or eLearning is prioritized instead.
 Subscribers get the highest possible QoE score for any specific session, and always without impeding on anyone else’s performance.